jo-mueller/napari-shape-odyssey/README.md

 ## Installation

-You can install `napari-Shape-Odyssey` via [pip]:
+You can install `napari-shape-odyssey` via [pip]:

-    pip install napari-Shape-Odyssey
+    pip install napari-shape-odyssey